Top 6 Challenges for Digital Healthcare in 2024

 1. Data Privacy and Security

 As digital healthcare becomes more common, so do cybersecurity threats.
 Keeping sensitive patient information protected from breaches has never been more crucial.
-This is why government agencies are cracking down on data security laws, requiring strict compliance with regulations like the Health Insurance Portability and Accountability Act (HIPAA), General Data Protection Regulation, and the ADA.
+This is why government agencies are cracking down on data security laws, requiring strict compliance with regulations like the Health Insurance Portability and Accountability Act (HIPAA), General Data Protection Regulation, Service and Organization Controls (SOC) 2, and the ADA.

-To safeguard patient data, healthcare organizations must adopt healthcare platforms, tools, or solutions that include robust security measures such as advanced encryption technologies and regular vulnerability assessments.
+To safeguard patient data and demonstrate compliance with regulations like SOC 2, HIPAA, and the ADA, healthcare organizations must adopt healthcare platforms, tools, or solutions that include robust security measures such as advanced encryption technologies and regular vulnerability assessments.
 This proactive approach to data privacy not only helps adhere to legal requirements (and avoid potential lawsuits) but also increases trust with patients.

 2. Lack of Accessibility